Boca de Yuma, Dominican Republic: History, Nature & Seafood

 HIDDEN GEMS & OFF-THE-BEATEN-PATH

 Boca de Yuma has a strong connection to Spanish explorer Juan Ponce de León.
 In 1508, he set sail from here to conquer Puerto Rico.
-Later, in 1513, he left from this same port in search of the famous Fountain of Youth, which led to the discovery and colonization of Spanish Florida.
+Later, in 1513, he departed from this same port in search of the legendary Fountain of Youth, which ultimately led to the discovery and colonization of Spanish Florida.

 The village also has the remains of old Spanish forts, including cannons that once protected the area from pirates and invaders.
 Today, these historic artifacts are displayed along the coastline, giving visitors a glimpse into the past.